 Open the package of store-bought cookies and follow the children's suggestions on how to share them fairly.
 While you all eat the cookies, talk about sharing and donating the leftovers.
 Talk about what can be shared other than "things."
 This could be kind thoughts or words, time with someone, or gifts of talent (a song, poem, or painting).

 Discuss organizations in the community that provide food to families in the community who need it.
 Talk about the causes of people not having enough food and how nonprofit organizations make a difference.
 If a child suggests organizing a donation, start a conversation about finding out more about who helps and what is needed.
 Maybe you can invite a representative from a local nonprofit to speak about the need, their work, and what kids can do.

-Science extension: Gather the ingredients for making cookies and project the recipe on the board.
-Have students help you sort ingredients to use for cookies into dry and wet ingredients.
-Read the recipe together and allow the students to identify the measuring utensils.
+Science extension: Gather the ingredients for making cookies and share the written recipe for all to follow.
+Have children help you sort ingredients to use for cookies into dry and wet ingredients.
+Read the recipe together and allow the children to identify the measuring utensils.
 Measure the ingredients and take turns mixing.
 Discuss states of matter before each step and at conclusion of baking.